centre-for-humanities-computing/ndhl.neic/project_plan/ndhl_projectplan.md

 [comment]: # (Describe the project organisation, roles in the project and the names of those appointed.)

-[comment]: # (@Michaela: how exactly should I define project ownership?
-It is a collaboration between NeIC and the universities.
-What is normal practice for NeIC projects? @knielbo: think about your preferred title I would have suggested pre-study coordinator)

 | Role | Name |
 | --- | --- |